binocarlos/nightmare-tape/README.md

 ## usage

-You create tape tests as normal but inside a wrapper that provides a hooked up nightmare browser.
+Create tape tests as normal but inside a wrapper that provides a hooked up nightmare browser.

-You pass a function which will create the server and another to close it down.
+Pass a function which will create the server and another to close it down.

 You MUST call tape.shutdown() as the last test otherwise phantom will hang.